On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Spectrally filtered quantum optimization algorithms

-We can also consider trial minimum annealing (TMA), originally proposed in~\cite{kapit2021systems2}.
+For our third and final algorithm, we consider trial minimum annealing (TMA), originally proposed in~\cite{kapit2021systems2}.
 We explore the TMA formulation in depth because we can predict its scaling analytically.
-In this scheme, a simple classical algorithm is used to find an initial local minimum of $H_P$; the quality of the minimum does not particularly matter and for approximation-hard instances we assume it is far above the true ground state energy, in the worst case asymptotically approaching random guessing.
+In this scheme, a simple classical algorithm is used to find an initial local minimum of $H_P$; the quality of the minimum does not matter and for approximation-hard instances we assume it is far above the true ground state energy, in the worst case asymptotically approaching random guessing.
 Let this classical minimum state be $\ket{L}$.
-We will use the linear folding prescription in Eq.~\ref{folds} for $H_P$ itself, and add to it a new, diagonal \emph{lowering Hamiltonian} $H_L$ which has $\ket{L}$ as its ground state, and assign to it a time-dependent coefficient $C \of{t}$.
+We will use the linear folding prescription ($x = 1$, no warping transformation applied) in Eq.~\ref{nlfold} for $H_P$ itself, and add to it a new, diagonal \emph{lowering Hamiltonian} $H_L$ which has $\ket{L}$ as its ground state, and assign to it a time-dependent coefficient $C \of{t}$.
+Finally, we choose an approximation target $A \leq 1$ that specifies the energy $-A N$ (where $E_{GS} = -N$ is negative in our conventions) that our algorithm aims to find states near.
 Our total cost function Hamiltonian is

+This folding form is a simplification of the generalized nonlinear folding function Eq.~\ref{nlfold}, with $x=1$; the symmetrization there is unnecessary in practice for the values of $A \geq 0.6$ considered in this work.